HTSAlert vs monitoring tariffs by hand

 The failure mode isn't effort — it's the skipped day

-The second structural problem is stacking.
-A single code's effective rate can combine the MFN base with Section 301, Section 232, and IEEPA overlays, each with its own Chapter 99 subheading.
-Resolving that by hand for every watched code, every day, is where manual monitoring stops being free and starts costing billable hours.
+A single code's effective rate can combine the MFN base rate with Section 301, Section 232, and IEEPA overlays simultaneously, each carrying its own Chapter 99 subheading and its own note language to interpret.
+Resolving that correctly by hand, for every watched code, every day, is where manual monitoring stops being free time and starts costing billable hours — and where a transcription error in a stacked calculation is easiest to make unnoticed.

 When manual monitoring is the better choice

-If you import under one or two stable codes, check them as part of an existing broker relationship, and your broker already flags trade-action changes for you, adding a tool may be unnecessary — zero cost and an embedded expert is a legitimate setup.
-HTSAlert earns its place when the code list grows, the codes sit in trade-action-heavy chapters, or you need your own audit trail rather than someone else's memory.
+If you import under one or two stable codes, your codes sit in chapters with no history of trade-action churn, and you already have a broker relationship where someone else is watching for changes as part of their job, adding a monitoring tool may genuinely be unnecessary — zero cost with an embedded expert is a legitimate setup, and this page isn't trying to talk you out of it.
+HTSAlert earns its place when the watchlist grows past what one person can recheck daily, the codes sit in trade-action-heavy chapters, or you need your own timestamped audit trail rather than relying on someone else's memory of what they checked and when.

 Frequently asked questions